mbudisic/pstuts-rag/docs/DEVELOPER.md

   - `create_team_supervisor()`: LLM-based routing supervisor
 - **LangGraph implementation**: Multi-agent coordination with state management

+#### 🛠️ Interactive Interrupt System
+The system includes a sophisticated interrupt mechanism that allows for human-in-the-loop decision making during workflow execution.

+**Key Features:**
+- **Permission-based search control**: Users can grant or deny permission for web searches on a per-query basis
+- **Real-time interrupts**: Workflow pauses execution to request user input when search permission is set to "ASK"
+- **Graceful fallback**: System continues with local RAG search if web search is denied
+- **State persistence**: Search permission decisions are maintained throughout the session

+**Implementation Details:**
+- **`YesNoAsk` enum**: Manages three permission states - `YES`, `NO`, and `ASK`
+- **Interrupt points**: Built into the `search_help` node using LangGraph's `interrupt()` function
+- **Configuration control**: Default permission behavior set via `EVA_SEARCH_PERMISSION` environment variable
+- **Interactive prompts**: Users receive clear yes/no prompts with automatic parsing

+**Usage Workflow:**
+1. User submits a query requiring web search
+2. If `search_permission = ASK`, system pauses with interrupt prompt
+3. User responds with "yes" to permit search or any other response to deny
+4. System logs the decision and continues with appropriate search strategy
+5. Permission state persists for the current session

+This feature enables controlled access to external resources while maintaining autonomous operation when permissions are pre-configured. 🤖✋

 #### 📊 Document Processing
 - **`VideoTranscriptBulkLoader`**: Loads entire video transcripts as single documents
 - **`VideoTranscriptChunkLoader`**: Loads individual transcript segments with timestamps